-The Race Against Dementia – Dementia Australia Research Foundation Postdoctoral Fellowship programme supports two early career researchers in the field of dementia prevention or treatment. $405,000 has been awarded to each successful applicant spanning 3 years of research.
+The Race Against Dementia – Dementia Australia Research Foundation Postdoctoral Fellowship programme supports three early career researchers in the field of dementia prevention or treatment. $605,000 has been awarded to each successful applicant spanning 3 years of research.

 Dr Bademosi’s research will explore how and why frontotemporal dementia begins by using advanced imaging tools that have resolutions up to ten million times that of a standard digital camera.
 The results obtained will help scientists to produce drugs that target frontotemporal dementia.